 Member States and international actors need to ‘invest in the upside’ of young people.
-And to do this effectively, it is necessary to move from exclusion to meaningful inclusion.
+And to do this effectively, it is necessary to move from systems of exclusion to meaningful inclusion.

 Webinar on the 16 X 16 Initiative